Rutgers v. Waddington

 Rutgers v.
-Waddington was a case held in the New York City Mayor's Court in 1784 that set a precedent for the concept of judicial review in the United States.
-The case was controversial, and after the court's ruling the New York Legislature passed a vote of censure on the court.
+Waddington was a case held in the New York City Mayor's Court in 1784 that centered on a conflict between state law and a United States treaty.
+It is notable for having set precedents for judicial review and the supremacy of treaties over state laws, which would later influence the U.S. Constitution and the U.S. Supreme Court.
+The case is also known for the involvement of U.S. founding father Alexander Hamilton, who litigated on behalf of the defendant.

+The Rutgers decision was controversial for having seemingly circumscribed the authority of the New York Legislature, which subsequently passed a vote of censure on the court.

 Background

 After the American Revolutionary War, the New York State legislature enacted a series of laws that stripped Tories, opponents of the revolution, of their property and privilege.
 One such law passed by the legislature in 1783 was the Trespass Act, which gave Patriots, supporters of the revolution, the legal right to sue anyone who had occupied, damaged, or destroyed homes that they had left behind British lines during the war.
 That law served as the foundation for this case.

 Arguments

 Rutgers v.
 Waddington was presented on June 29, 1784 before Chief Justice James Duane and four additional aldermen.
 The plaintiff, Elizabeth Rutgers, owned a large brewery and alehouse that she was forced to abandon during the British occupation of New York City.
-Under the recently-enacted Trespass Act, Rutgers demanded rent by the sum of £8,000 from Joshua Waddington, who was running the brewery ever since it had been abandoned.
+Under the recently enacted Trespass Act, Rutgers demanded rent by the sum of £8,000 from Joshua Waddington, who was running the brewery ever since it had been abandoned.

-The defense's case was litigated by Alexander Hamilton, who posited that the Trespass Act violated the Treaty of Paris (1783), which had been ratified by the US Congress.
+The defense's case was litigated by Alexander Hamilton, who posited that the Trespass Act violated the Treaty of Paris (1783) ratified by the U.S. Congress.
 Hamilton decided that the case would be a good test of ruling the legality of the Trespass Act.